 The Annual Register is a year-by-year record of British and world events, published annually since 1758.
 Includes every volume published and will be updated with the latest volume each year.
 Particularly useful for coverage of the American Revolution.

 AP captures events from history and brings them to life with photographs, audio sound bites, graphics, and text.
-Coverage spans over 185 years.
 Content is accessible through a variety of searches – from keyword and category to color and concept searching.

 In-depth browsing and searching of both the bibliographic and the full-text elements of complete published non-fiction works as well as interviews, journal articles, letters and other fugitive material.
 The works include monographs, essays, articles, speeches, and interviews written by leaders within the black community from the earliest times to the present